rehzen0/cs210-project/README.md

 2. Data Analysis:
    - Compared average step counts on exam days and non-exam days.
+   - Conducted a p-value to assess the statistical significance of differences.
    - Conducted a t-test to assess the statistical significance of differences.

 3. Data Visualization: